 Agar Agar is a gelling agent derived from red algae.
-It’s popular and widely used in South East Asia and Japan as cooking additives, dessert shaping and baking generals.
-In the western popularization, it’s known as the vegan substitution of Gelatin for culinary purposes and it also served in many laxative or weight loss product.
+It’s popular and widely used in South East Asia and Japan as cooking additives, dessert shaping, and baking generals.
+In western popularization, it’s known as the vegan substitution of Gelatin for culinary purposes and it also served in many laxatives or weight loss products.

-Agar mostly come in two forms, powder and granules.
-Both required to be soak with water (especially the granules one), then bring to boil and will be set as it cool down.
+Agar mostly comes in two forms, powder, and granules.
+Both required to be soaked with water (especially the granules one), then bring to boil and will be set as it cool down.
 Typically, the longer you soak, the less time you’ll spend when boiling.

-In general, to thicken liquid, 1 tsp of Agar is used for every cup of water.
-For desert or crunchier texture, 10 gram of Agar is good for 4 cup.
-All must be bring to boil and combined with warm flavor ingredients.
+In general, to thicken the liquid, 1 tsp of Agar is used for every cup of water.
+For dessert or crunchier texture, 10 grams of Agar is good for 4 cups.
+All must be brought to a boil and combined with warm flavor ingredients.

 For more information and samples, take a look at some of our recipes for the uses of Agar.
 It works in any recipes like soup, jam, jelly, flan, panna cotta, bakery, pie filling, ice cream, etc. the perfect vegan substitute I would say.
-With its low carb – 0 calories, this is the must have ingredient in any diet kitchen.
-I mean you can make any of those delicious treat without fear of the heavy bad calories, right.
+With its low carb – 0 calories, this is the must-have ingredient in any diet kitchen.
+I mean you can make any of those delicious treats without fear of the heavy bad calories, right.

 Our Agar recipes: